MilkaII/MilkaII/README.md

 # 💫 Hi!
 I'm Fábio Gaspar
-a junior Game & Software Developer passionate about building interactive experiences whether that's gameplay systems, tools, or full applications.
+I'm a junior Game & Software Developer passionate about building interactive experiences whether that's gameplay systems, tools, or full applications.
 My journey started with a professional course in Computer Systems Management and Programming, and since then I’ve worked with a wide range of technologies from C++, C#, Lua, JavaScript to Unity and Unreal Engine 5.<br><br>🔭 An opportunity as an Entry/Junior Software or Game Developer where I can keep learning, contribute to real projects, and grow alongside a great team.<br><br>🌱 I’m currently learning about AI agents, LLMs, and automation, exploring how they can improve workflows and enhance game/system design.<br><br>🌐 Portfolio - https://fabiogaspar.dev<br><br><br><br><br><br><br>

 ## 🌐 Socials: